 Rich texture and bold umami flavors are expressed by Toji Miho-san's experimental brewing methods including 1 year of bottle aging.
 Eternal Embers is named for a local "river-crossing" festival wherein an ancient Japanese prince is reunited with his beloved princess.
 Torches are used to light the way to their joyous once-yearly reunion.

-Bread pudding aromatics of rasin, nut and fig. A major trademark of this Yuho sake is that there is lots of umami without being cloying.
+Bread pudding aromatics of raisin, nut and fig. A major trademark of this Yuho sake is that there is lots of umami without being cloying.
 A great sake to try warmed as well as slightly chilled.

 Pairs well with a variety of dishes from patê to pecan pie.
 Also try with miso-glazed seafood, pesto pasta, or cilantro dishes.